openxthinking/bullet-docs/docs/setup.md

-# Setup
+# Set up
-Here’s a quick setup you need to do before moving to the customization of your new OpenThinking theme.
+Here’s a quick set up you need to do before moving to the customization of your new OpenThinking theme.

 ### External links